ample/kitchen1883-com/stories/__notes__/utilities/html.md

 generally, we only need to use this component in conjunction with data coming from the CMS database.
 Thus, it was likely transformed from markdown into an HTML string.

+The HTML utility also accepts an optional string property `className`.
+It allows the component to be styled, either with CSS classes or by extending it with Styled
+Components: `styled(HTML)`.

 ## Usage